This post may contain affiliate links, from which we earn an income. Click here to read our affiliate policy.

 Wander The Medina

-Head for the walled Medina where you will find shops and cafes lining the twisting alleys and small squares.
+Head for the walled Medina where there are shops and cafés lining the twisting alleys and small squares.
 This is a great place to wander and observe local life.
 Mopeds are often driven at speed down narrow streets so be aware of your surroundings and keep to the sides where possible!

-The atmosphere in the Medina is friendly but this is essentially a souk, a huge marketplace, and you will be asked to purchase if you show any interest – it is easier to only look at things you really want to buy!
+The atmosphere in the Medina is friendly but this is essentially a souk, a huge local market, and you will be asked to purchase if you show any interest – it is easier to only look at things you really want to buy!

 Haggling is expected here, so if you do want to buy something enter into the spirit of it and enjoy.
 Don’t haggle for something you don’t really want only to walk away, this will not be appreciated.

-After a bit of shopping, head for Place Petit Socco where you can drink mint tea and while away a few hours people-watching in the square.
+After a bit of shopping, head for Place Petit Socco where you can drink mint tea and listen to live music while watching locals and the odd snake charmer in the square.

 You should also visit the marvelous American Legation in the Medina, It’s the only American national historic landmark on foreign soil and has served as a symbol of American engagement with the Islamic world and North Africa since the early days of the republic.